lfr4704/primes-coding-challenge/README.md

 ### Solution

-The Sieve will return all primes that are less than a limit N, you can't return the first N primes as the coding challenge called for.
-I took the following approach to solve the challenge:
+The Sieve will return all primes that are less than a limit _N_, you can't return the first _N_ primes as the coding challenge is calling for.
+To add that functionality I took the following approach to solve the challenge:

 1. Broke the problem into different functions
 * A function checks if a number _num_ is prime